Collecting Personal Property without a Court Case

 - It has been at least 30 days since the person died.

-- No one has started a court action to appoint a Personal Representative.
+- No one has started a probate case or asked the court to appoint a Personal Representative.

 - The person who died did not own any real property (land or buildings attached to land), no matter how small the value of the real property, or they had real property but it passed automatically to someone else because they were tenants by the entirety or there was a Transfer on Death Deed.